The Sign of Four - Part Ten

 I don't know what to do with this bloody adventure now.

-You know, I know there's a lot of people that listen that want the laughter and the lightness, and I I don't, um
+You know, I know there's a lot of people that listen that want the laughter and the lightness, and I don't, um

-Yeah, I don't have it.
+yeah, I don't have it.

 I don't have it

-um this all happened a while ago, so
+this all happened a while ago, so

 it'll be November or

 December for you guys.
+Um

 still October here